Otilino Tenorio: Death

-Tenorio died in May, 2005 due to an automobile accident suffered when he was travelling to Quevedo, to visit his family.
+Tenorio died in May 2005 due to an automobile accident suffered when he was travelling to Quevedo, to visit his family.
 The accident happened three days after he played for his country in a 1–0 win over Paraguay, which was a friendly match played in New York City.
 The car in which he was travelling collided with a gas truck on the Santo Domingo-Quevedo road.
 He was twenty-five.

-As a homage to Tenorio during the 2006 World Cup, former teammate Iván Kaviedes pulled on a Yellow 'Spiderman' mask after scoring the third goal of Ecuador's triumphant 3–0 win over Costa Rica.
+As a homage to Tenorio during the 2006 FIFA World Cup, former teammate Iván Kaviedes pulled on a Yellow 'Spiderman' mask after scoring the third goal of Ecuador's triumphant 3–0 win over Costa Rica.